‘Furious’ Trump Snaps at Bannon Over His Ridicule

 “Steve pretends to be at war with the media, which he calls the opposition party, yet he spent his time at the White House leaking false information to the media to make himself seem far more important than he was,” Trump said in the statement.
 “It is the only thing he does well.
 Steve was rarely in a one-on-one meeting with me and only pretends to have had influence to fool a few people with no access and no clue, whom he helped write phony books.”

 Bannon declined to comment Wednesday.
-But people close to him said that he believed that the president would eventually come around because Trump would need help with his base at a moment when his own political muscle appeared to be on the wane.
-Bannon’s Breitbart site did not return fire against Trump on Wednesday.
+But people close to him said that he believed that the president would eventually come around because Trump would need help with his base at a moment when his political muscle appeared to be on the wane.
+Bannon’s Breitbart site reported the contretemps but did not return fire against Trump on Wednesday.

 The president was responding to comments attributed to Bannon in a new book, “Fire and Fury: Inside the Trump White House,” by Michael Wolff.
-The forthcoming book was obtained by The Guardian, which first reported Bannon’s remarks, and New York magazine then posted an excerpt.
+The book, due out next Tuesday, was obtained by The Guardian, which first reported Bannon’s remarks, and New York magazine then posted an excerpt.
 A copy of the book was later obtained by The New York Times.

 In the book, Bannon was quoted suggesting that Donald Trump Jr.; Jared Kushner, his brother-in-law; and Paul Manafort, then the campaign chairman, had been “treasonous” and “unpatriotic” for meeting with Russians after being promised incriminating information on Hillary Clinton during a June 2016 meeting at Trump Tower in Manhattan.